Giovanni Schiavo: Life

-Giovanni Schiavo was born in Montecchio Maggiore – in Vicenza – as the first of nine children to the poor but pious Luigi Schiavo and Rosa Fittorelli.
-At one stage he suffered from meningitis for four years that almost killed him.
+Giovanni Schiavo was born in Montecchio Maggiore – in Vicenza – as the first of nine children to the poor but pious parents, Luigi Schiavo and Rosa Fittorelli.
+He suffered from meningitis for four years, which almost killed him.

-Aged eighteen he received an offer to work in the local council but turned this offer down since he knew his path was for the religious life.
-He sought the aid of the parish priest Giuseppe Dalla Pria who encouraged him and aided him on his path to realizing his religious vocation.
-Schiavo's strong call towards the religious life led him to decide to become a priest and to that effect commenced his studies that would lead him down that path – those that oversaw his education was the Congregation of Saint Joseph who had such an impact on the seminarian (he fostered an intense devotion to Saint Joseph) that he requested to be admitted into the order to which Eugenio Reffo welcomed him in 1917; he underwent his novitiate in Volvera.
-Schiavo made his first profession on 28 August 1919 and then made his final vows in 1925; he commenced his philosophical and theological studies for the priesthood in 1919.
-He dreamed of being sent to the missions in Ecuador and was firm in his decision to die there for his faith if anti-religious forces persecuted him for his duties to the people.
+At age eighteen, he received an offer to work in the local council but turned this offer down; he had already decided to enter religious life.
+He sought the aid of the parish priest, Giuseppe Dalla Pria, who encouraged him and aided him on his path to realizing his religious vocation.
+Schiavo's strong call towards religious life led him to decide to become a priest.

+He was educated by members of the Congregation of Saint Joseph, who had such an impact on the seminarian that he developed an intense devotion to Saint Joseph and requested to be admitted into that order.
+One of the founders of that order, Eugenio Reffo, welcomed him into the order in 1917.

+Schiavo his novitiate in Volvera.
+He made his first profession on 28 August 1919 and made his final vows in 1925.
+He began his philosophical and theological studies for the priesthood in 1919.
+Schiavo dreamed of being sent to the missions in Ecuador and was ready even to die there for his faith if anti-religious forces persecuted him.

 He was ordained to the priesthood on 10 July 1927 in Vicenza and served until 1931 as a pastor in Italian cities such as Modena and Oderzo.
-In 1931 his superiors allowed him to go to Brazil to become part of the missions there as a means of spreading the charism of their order and cementing the order's presence in that nation – Schiavo would never return to his native land.
-On 26 July 1930 he penned in his journal of the need to remain true to the Gospel and the teachings of Jesus Christ as he prepared for a new assignment since he knew he would soon go to Brazil after being put on the waiting list.
-His superiors made the decision to send him to Brazil on 4 June 1931 and he recorded in his journal: "I was chosen for the missions of Brazil ...
+In 1931, his superiors allowed him to go to their missions in Brazil as a means of spreading the charism of their order and cementing the order's presence in that nation.
+Schiavo never returned to his native land.
+On 26 July 1930, he wrote in his journal about his desire to remain true to the Gospel and the teachings of Jesus Christ as he prepared for a new assignment.
+He had been put on a waiting list but believed he would soon go to Brazil.
+His superiors made the decision to send him to Brazil on 4 June 1931, and he recorded in his journal: "I was chosen for the missions of Brazil ...
 Deo Gratias!"
-He underwent a spiritual retreat to Albano in 1931 in order to prepare for this mission and departed on 4 August 1931.
+He completed a spiritual retreat to Albano in 1931 in order to prepare for this mission and departed on 4 August 1931.